 Tobacco Taxes and Duties

-MILLAR KREKLEWETZ LLP is a boutique Canadian law firm with lawyers who have significant expertise in tobacco tax and duty matters, including tobacco tax and duty issues arising under the Excise Act, 2001.
+MILLAR KREKLEWETZ LLP is a boutique Canadian law firm with lawyers who have significant expertise in tobacco tax and duty matters, including tobacco tax and duty issues arising under the Excise Act, 2001, and the taxes imposed under various provincial taxing legislation like the Ontario Tobacco Tax Act.

 The following is a short introduction to tobacco taxes and duties in Canada.